Christmas and New Year opening hours and pay dates

 More about Te Puna Aonui

-Our focus is on primary prevention – that's stopping violence and harm before it happens.
-There is overwhelming evidence that sexual violence is preventable, but it requires fundamentally changing how we think about preventing violence and harm.
+There’s overwhelming evidence sexual violence is preventable, but it requires fundamentally changing how we think about preventing violence and harm.

 How does it work?

-Rather than focusing solely on people who use violence or experience violence, primary prevention goes deeper.
-It focuses on the whole population and the systemic, structural and social drivers that permit violence to happen in our communities.
+Rather than focusing solely on people who use or experience violence, our approach goes deeper.
+We’re focussing on the whole population and the social, system and structural drivers that permit violence to happen in our communities.

-Primary prevention works by identifying and addressing these underlying causes or drivers of violence, such as:
+Our mahi (work) aims to address these underlying causes or drivers of sexual violence such as:

 • social norms